joshua-jerred/Giraffe/docs/giraffe_application_structure.md

 # Giraffe Application Structure

+As everything is under 1.0, this is very much a working document.

 ## Giraffe Package

 Giraffe relies on 5+ different applications across multiple systems.
 To keep things "simple", everything is bundled into a single package.
+Ultimately, the target for this package is debian-based systems, so dpkg is a valid option.

+A custom rolled package _was_ attempted, but that is a layer of complexity that this project _does not need_ before the first flight, it was abandoned in favor of dpkg.

+### dpkg

-### Package File
+### DEPRECATED - Package File

 **Filetype**: `tarball` compressed with `gzip`, so `tar -xzf`